mrfearless/APIInfo-Plugin-x86/README.md

 ## Notes

 The API defintion files are created with a utility called ApiCreator (currently unreleased) which takes a selected windows sdk header file and parses it, outputting the function definitions into a file which uses a standard .ini format

 Each function name is the stored as a section name, the key values for parameters, parameter count and full definition (key '@') are stored under this section name for easy retrieval with standard win32 api calls: [GetPrivateProfileString](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724353(v=vs.85).aspx) & [GetPrivateProfileInt](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724345(v=vs.85).aspx)
 Some of the definition files have to be manually fixed up afterwards, so there may be errors or omissions.
 If you require a specific api file generated, feel free to contact me.

-The comments where APIInfo thinks there is a parameter may be incorrect in some cases There isnt an x64 version of the plugin at this time due to the differences in calling conventions for 64bit, and would require considerable more time than i can spare to look into ways of maybe generating this info.
+The comments where APIInfo thinks there is a parameter may be incorrect in some cases.

+There isnt an x64 version of the plugin at this time due to the differences in calling conventions for 64bit, and would require considerable more time than i can spare to look into ways of maybe generating this info.

 ## Information